fsmMLK/inkscapeCircuitSymbols/README.md

 Many of the methods implemented in inkscapeMadeEasy project use LaTeX to generate text.
 To this end I decided to employ the excellent extension **textext** from Pauli Virtanen  <https://pav.iki.fi/software/textext/>.

-LaTeX support via textext extension requires LaTeX typesetting system in your computer (it's free and awesome! =] ), together with a few python modules (pygtk and Tkinter among others).
-The later might be a problem for non-Linux systems (precompiled inkscape for Windows as OS X don't come with them).
+LaTeX support via textext extension requires LaTeX typesetting system in your computer (it's free and awesome! =] ).

 Since many people don't use LaTeX and/or don't have it installed, inkscapeMadeEasy's LaTeX support is now optional. **By default, LaTeX support is ENABLED.**

 Please refer to <https://fsmmlk.github.io/inkscapeMadeEasy/#installation-and-requirements> on how to easily disable LaTeX support.

-.. warning:: Since disabling LaTeX support is a new feature, this project was not yet extensively checked for misplacements/errors when this support is disabled.
-Please report any issues you find.

 # Usage